tacofoundation/mrio/docs/en/specification/cog.md

 ## Requirements to become a COG

-To be possible to perform partial reads in a COG the following requirements are needed:
+To enable partial reads in a COG, the following requirements must be satisfied:

 **Server-Side Requirements:**